kiennguyen210/Python-Analyze-Customer-Segmentation-Of-SuperStore-Retail-Company/README.md

 🚩 Why RFM?

 RFM is a marketing method that looks at three things: Recency, Frequency, and Monetary value.
-- Recency: How long it has been since a customer last bought something.
+- **Recency**: How long it has been since a customer last bought something.
-- Frequency: How many times the customer has made purchases.
+- **Frequency**: How many times the customer has made purchases.
-- Monetary: How much money the customer has spent in total.
+- **Monetary**: How much money the customer has spent in total.

 This method helps businesses group and understand their customers based on how recently they buy, how often they buy, and how much they spend.
 RFM is especially useful for small and medium businesses because it helps them target the right customer groups, increase ROI, lower churn, save marketing cost, and improve customer relationships.